 If the answer is no, you have work to do.
 At Help Scout, we strive to answer that question with a confident yes.

-5 ways to nail your compensation strategy
+5 ways to nail your employee compensation strategy

 Compensation is complicated, and it can get messy when you don’t have a good plan in place.
-And it happens to be something that impacts every person on your team, not to mention those future hires you have your eye on.
+It impacts every person on your team — not to mention those future hires you have your eye on.

 1. Dig for that data

-First things first — round up some data!
+First things first: Round up some data!
 Plenty of resources out there (such as Radford, Payscale, and Glassdoor) offer compensation data, and some of them, like Culpepper, offer a price break for new and emerging companies.

 2. Form a framework